nebiyuelias1/lily/README.md

 Create a local RAG Chatbot based on Lily-Cybersecurity that keeps conversation history:

-1.Ollama with custom models
+1. Ollama with custom models
-2.Langchain with Ollama and conversation history 3.Langchain with retrieval chain
+2. Langchain with Ollama and conversation history
+3. Langchain with retrieval chain

 https://huggingface.co/segolilylabs/Lily-Cybersecurity-7B-v0.2-GGUF